Keytruda (pembrolizumab) for kidney cancer

 - Liver problems, including hepatitis: yellowing of your skin or the whites of your eyes; nausea or vomiting; pain on the right side of your stomach area (abdomen), dark urine, bleeding or bruising more easily than normal.

-- Hormone gland problems (especially the thyroid, pituitary, adrenal glands, and pancreas): rapid heartbeat; weight loss or weight gain; increased sweating; feeling more hungry or thirsty; urinating more often than usual; hair loss; feeling cold; constipation; your voice gets deeper; muscle aches; dizziness or fainting; headaches that will not go away or unusual headache.
+- Hormone gland problems (especially the thyroid, pituitary, adrenal glands, and pancreas): fatigue; rapid heartbeat; weight loss or weight gain; increased sweating; feeling more hungry or thirsty; urinating more often than usual; hair loss; feeling cold; constipation; your voice gets deeper; muscle aches; dizziness or fainting; headaches that will not go away or unusual headache.

 - Kidney problems (nephritis and kidney failure): change in the amount or color of your urine.